blinkloader/docs.blinkloader.com/react-next.md

 # React/Next.js

-To achieve the best performance of your React/Next.js application, we'll be using our open sourced react-blinkloader-components, hosted on Github.
+To achieve the best performance of your React/Next.js application, we'll be using our open-sourced react-blinkloader-components, hosted on Github.
-This is a perfect solution, if you want to start loading images before other bundles and then smoothly switch to React based rendering without any conflicts.
+This integration is a perfect solution if you want to start loading images before other bundles and then smoothly switch to React based rendering without any conflicts.

 ### Quickstart